 What is a Lifestraw?

+A Lifestraw is a water filter of a moderate size used in purifying and filtering water, ensuring its fitness for human intake.
 It is first invented by Torben Vestergaard Frandsen.
-A Lifestraw is a purifying device which is capable of producing 4000 liters (1000 gallons) of drinkable water, hence guaranteeing five years of clean water intake for an individual.
+A Lifestraw is a purifying device capable of producing 4000 liters (1000 gallons) of drinkable water, guaranteeing five years of clean water intake for an individual.

+It is 310 mm in length while its diameter is 30 mm.
+Lifestraw works by filtration, removing all the parasites, viruses, and bacteria in the water, making it drinkable.
 Individuals, families, and communities use it, and NGOs distribute it as relief materials to communities lacking drinkable water.
 This device is also valuable in areas suffering from natural disasters or where good potable water is absent.

 - Lifestraw can’t filter chemicals such as arsenic.
-However, this is dependent on the form of Lifestraw
+However, this is dependent on the form of Lifestraw.

 - Lifestraw does not filter saltwater, such as seawater

 - Melted contaminants cannot be evacuated from water by Lifestraw

 - Lifestraw does not filter out viruses.
 However, the community size of Lifestraw does.

 - The filtration of parasites, bacteria, and dirt is done by Lifestraw, which prevents one from contracting diseases such as typhoid, cholera, diarrhea, diphtheria, cryptosporidiosis, worms, and so on.

 - It enables the evacuation of nearly all parasitic, microplastics, and waterborne bacteria from contaminated water.
 It removes 99.9999% of bacteria.